msmith9393/context-binding/README.md

 setTimeout has been called 6 different ways at the bottom of the file.
 The intention is for "meow" to be logged to the console 3 seconds after the code is run.

-Which invocations worked as expected and which do not?
+Which invocations work as expected and which do not?
 Why?